maxspevack/spevack.org/index.md

 *   **Product Turnaround:** Delivered the roadmap and PR/FAQ for [Amazon Linux 2023](https://aws.amazon.com/linux/amazon-linux-2023/), defining the next generation of AWS's core operating system after a period of stagnation.
 *   **Innovation:** Launched [Bottlerocket](https://bottlerocket.dev/) GA, a purpose-built open-source OS for container orchestration, capturing new workloads on EKS/ECS.
-*   **Lifecycle Management:** Engineered the [extended support plan](https://aws.amazon.com/blogs/aws/update-on-amazon-ami-end-of-life/) for Amazon Linux 1, retaining critical legacy customer workloads while driving automated migration paths to AL2.
+*   **Lifecycle Management:** Engineered the [extended support plan](https://aws.amazon.com/blogs/aws/update-on-amazon-ami-end-of-life/) for Amazon Linux 1, retaining critical legacy customer workloads while driving automated migration paths to Amazon Linux 2.
 *   **Open Source Strategy:** Transformed the OSPO from a compliance bottleneck into a strategic enabler by launching the "Open Source Champions" program and automating legal reviews, reducing cycle time for code releases.

 <hr style="border-color: #44475a;">